lsst-ts/observatory-ops-docs/Daytime-Operations/Auxiliary-Telescope/AT-Calibrations/LATISS-Combined-Calibrations-Procedure/latiss-combined-calibrations-procedure.rst

 ..
 If there are no contributors, write "none" between the asterisks.
 Do not remove the substitution.
 .. |contributors| replace:: *none*

-.. _ComCam-Master-Calibrations-Procedure-ComCam-Master-Calibrations-Generation-Procedure:
+.. _LATISS-Combined-Calibrations-Procedure-LATISS-Combined-Calibrations-Generation-Procedure:

 ###############################################
-ComCam Master Calibrations Generation Procedure
+Latiss Combined Calibrations Generation Procedure
 ###############################################

-.. _ComCam-Master-Calibrations-Procedure-Overview:
+.. _Latiss-Combined-Calibrations-Procedure-Overview:

 Overview
 ========

-This procedure describes how to execute the SAL Script to produce combined/master calibrations for LSSTComCam on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit.
+This procedure describes how to execute the SAL Script to produce combined calibrations for LATISS on the ScriptQueue from the LSST Operations and Visualization Enviroment (LOVE) at the Summit.

 The script will have the option to:

-- command LSSTComCam to take a number of calibrations frames:
+- command LATISS to take a number of calibrations frames:
    - biases
    - darks
    - flats